asr/fotc/README.md

    Proving the conjecture in /tmp/Test/9-8744-comm.tptp ...
    Equinox, version 5.0alpha, 2010-06-29 proved the conjecture in /tmp/Test/9-8744-comm.tptp
    ````

+3. Setting up the `Emacs` mode for use with our library of first-order
+   theories

+   It is necessary to add the path `fotc/src/fotc`.

 # Examples in our FoSSaCS-2012 paper